 Every state has different rules about these coverages.
 When you talk to your representative, make sure they thoroughly explain exactly what protection your policy provides.

 So, there you have it.
-A guide to home insurance 101 to get you started.
+A home insurance guide to get you started.
 What questions are on your home insurance checklist?
 Tell us in the comments!

 1Age requirements vary by state.